EU to urge mediation with Russia over Ukraine

 In emergency talks convened after Russian President Vladimir Putin seized the Crimean peninsula and said he had the right to invade Ukraine, ministers will try to strike a balance between pressure on Moscow and finding a way to calm the situation.

-Germany, France and Britain, the EU's most-powerful nations, are all advocating mediation, possibly via the Organization for Security and Cooperation in Europe, while not ruling out economic measures if Moscow does not cooperate.
+Germany, France and Britain, the EU's most-powerful nations, are all advocating mediation to resolve the crisis, possibly via the Organization for Security and Cooperation in Europe, while not ruling out economic measures if Moscow does not cooperate.

 "Crisis diplomacy is not a weakness but it will be more important than ever to not fall into the abyss of military escalation," German Foreign Minister Frank-Walter Steinmeier told reporters as he arrived for the talks in Brussels.

-France's foreign minister, Laurent Fabius, said France would be pushing on two fronts: "There's the condemnation of Russian intervention and then there's the need for mediation, for dialogue," he said.
+France's foreign minister, Laurent Fabius, took a similar line, saying France would be pushing on two fronts: "There's the condemnation of Russian intervention and then there's the need for mediation, for dialogue," he said.

 A draft of the statement EU ministers will make, seen by Reuters, uses the phrase "strong condemnation" and calls on Russia to immediately withdraw its troops to base.
 Language on "targeted measures" against Russia remains in brackets, meaning it has not yet been agreed by all member states.